hzqst/MetaHookSv/README.md

 1. High-Dynamic-Range (HDR) post-processor.

 2. Water reflection and refraction.
+(Warning: this may cause a significant performance hit.)

-3. Per-Object Shadow. (each object render it's own shadow mapping just like how source engine does this.)
+3. Per-Object Shadow.
+(Warning: this may cause a significant performance hit.)

 4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia. (not support with -nofbo)